ELECTRONIC INSTRUMENT CONTROL TECHNICIAN IIApply Now Job ID 1280155 Date posted 07/12/2019

 • Liaises with outside contractors to ensure adherence to contract specifications and facility requirements.

-If you are interested in working with Plant Services in a very dynamic position in health care with every changing technologies, we welcome to hear from you.
+If you are interested in working with Plant Services in a stable position in health care where you are able to utilize skills with building management systems, program logic controls, and direct digital controls, we welcome to hear from you.
 This role is within a team of other Trades’ professionals with opportunity to network with Interior Health’s other employed Electronics Instrument Control Technicians in various locations outside of the Kootenay Boundary region.

 Education, Training and Experience:

 • Graduate of a recognized diploma program in Electronic Technology.